Are you looking for a Dutch Calendar 2024 Holidays and other events to plan your vacation?

 The month of August ☀️

-Unless you come for the Canal Parade (which I can only highly recommend), avoid the month of August when possible!
-It’s (by far) the busiest month for Amsterdam and other tourist areas in Holland.
-Busier than flower season.
+Unless you come for the Canal Parade (which I recommend), avoid the month of August when possible!

 It means they also all travel at the same time.
 And many decide a city trip to Amsterdam sounds excellent.
 The city will get swamped with tourists from these countries during the busy tourist season.